kramphub/tflint-ruleset-kramp/manual_tests/README.md

 Please find the unit tests in the [rules](../rules) directory (ending with `_test.go`).

 **Good to know:** normally `tflint --init` will download the ruleset on the fly, from this repository.
-Which is different than what happens in [run_in_cloudbuild.sh](run_in_cloudbuild.sh), since it uses the binary that was build just before.
+Which is different than what happens in [cloudbuild-test.yaml](../cloudbuild-test.yaml), since it uses the binary that was build just before.

 ---